 As you’ll see from the picture below, the traditional way to serve it is with flaming brandy over the top.
 Sadly the flames don’t last long and often I can’t even get it from the kitchen to the table alight but even for a short time it looks dazzling and I am sure the extra little bit brandy helps the flavor.
-Well, maybe not so much, but it is already a pretty special dish, rich, fruity and delicious, so I hope you will give it a try.
+And just in case not, while some serve with cream, I am a big fan of the brandy butter that is more traditional in our family.
+I know I may be sentimental, but even my husband who doesn’t have that agrees Christmas pudding is a pretty special dish – rich, fruity and delicious, so I hope you will give it a try.

 A British Christmas meal wouldn't be the same without Christmas pudding.
 This version is on the lighter side but packed with fruit and flavor.

 - 1/2 cup dried figs 90g

 - 1 apple grated (approx 3/4 cup grated)